Nek5000/nekRS_doc/source/problem_setup/case.rst

 *NekRS* provides an optional framework for legacy interface with the *Nek5000* code, allowing access to fortran 77 based *Nek5000* user routines to perform custom operations.
 The user has the option to include ``<case>.usr`` in the case directory to include the usual *Nek5000* user routines.
-For users unfamiliar with *Nek5000* code, more information can be found in :ref:`Nek5000 documentation<https://nek5000.github.io/NekDoc/>`_
+For users unfamiliar with *Nek5000* code, more information can be found in `Nek5000 documentation <https://nek5000.github.io/NekDoc/>`_.
 Note that not all *Nek5000* routines are called by *NekRS*.
 More commonly, the user may require call to the ``userchk()`` routine in *Nek5000* for post-processing operations.
 If required, it must be explicitly called from ``.udf`` file as shown below: